wts6374/WT-s-Web-Design/230-project-1-content.md

-LIGHTSPEED BULLET
+# H1 LIGHTSPEED BULLET

+[I'm an inline-style link with title]Game Proposal
-Game Proposal Game Development Game (Still in Development)
+[I'm an inline-style link with title]Game Development [I'm an inline-style link with title]Game (Still in Development)
-I. High Concept
+## H2 I. High Concept

 A side-scrolling bullet-hell space shooter with three playable characters that each have there own unique moves and properties.

-II.
+## H2 II.
 Genre

 A bullet-hell shooter game that goes from right to left instead of up to down

-III.
+## H2 III.
 Platform

-Destop-only: Due to the intensity of a game like this.
+Desktop-only: Due to the intensity of a game like this.

-IV.
+## H2 IV.
 Story

 In the distant future, the majority of the alien races within the universe have formed the Visklat Alliance, ensuring peace and prosperity throughout all worlds.
 However, that peace is now being threatened by the Therigax Empire, whose goal it is to wipe every other alien race in the universe out of existance.
 With the worlds in the alliance now making a full-on assault on the empire, the player takes control of three of the Alliance's most powerful warriors to bring the empire down.

-V. Esthetics
+## H2 V. Esthetics

 Graphics style: 16 bit cartoonish look
-Sound: Chiptune-styled music and sound effects for shooting, landing shots, taking damage and earning bonuses VI.
+Sound: Chiptune-styled music and sound effects for shooting, landing shots, taking damage and earning bonuses

+## H2 VI.
 Gameplay

 Mechanics